Rend Lake College campuses are smoke-free as of July 1, 2015.

-Traditionally, Rend Lake College can be characterized as serving a relatively homogenous rural, small town culture.
-This population’s cultural distinctiveness was centered on age and socio-economic status more than diverse ethnic origin.
-As Rend Lake College has broadened its programs and the mobility of Americans has diversified the ethnic origin of district students, the college recognizes that many cultural distinctions are found in our student population:
+Traditionally, Rend Lake College can be characterized as serving a relatively homogenous, rural, small-town culture.
+This population’s cultural distinctiveness is centered on age and socioeconomic status more than diverse ethnic origin.
+As global connectivity broadens, so too do Rend Lake College’s program offerings.
+We continue to serve groups with diverse characteristics, such as:

 Diversity of Purpose

-Regardless of the diverse cultural backgrounds, purposes and origins of our students, Rend Lake College serves each student equally with its open admission policy and an equal opportunity for success.
-Furthermore, the shared commitment by student, faculty and staff to meet all the expected institutional, general education and program objectives unifies all those that Rend Lake College serves.
+Regardless of the diverse cultural backgrounds, purposes or origins of our constituents, Rend Lake College serves each individual equally with an open admission policy and an opportunity for success.
+Furthermore, Rend Lake College is united by the shared commitment of students, faculty, staff, and community to meet its institutional, educational, and program objectives.

 Message from the President